 ACA, ACCA or CIMA?
 That’s the choice many pursuing a career in accounting will have to make.
-Back in 2015 when I was applying for jobs in the accounting and finance industries, I was faced with this choice myself without fully understanding all of the differences between the three.
+Back in 2015 when I was applying for jobs in the accounting and finance industries, I faced this choice myself without fully understanding all of the differences between the three.

-For those making this choice right now, let me make it clear and layout exactly what the differences are and what each qualification can offer you.
+For those making this choice right now, let me make it clear and lay out exactly what the differences are and what each qualification can offer you.

 The ACA and ACCA are very similar both in terms of difficulty and content.
 The ACCA is generally considered more prestigious internationally whilst the ACA is more geared to the UK setting.
-CIMA is better suited to those pursuing a career in industry with a greater focus on management accounting.
+CIMA is better suited to those pursuing a career in the industry with a greater focus on management accounting.

 Needless to say, the differences between these three qualifications don’t stop there.
 Let’s take a look at each of these qualifications, what they can offer prospective accountants and which one is best suited to you as an individual.